ezrover/expo-powersync-template/README.md

 - 🗂 VSCode recommended extensions, settings, and snippets to enhance the developer experience.

 New :
-- 💽 Local-first based on [Expo SQLite for](https://docs.expo.dev/versions/latest/sdk/sqlite/) for native and [Sqlite.js](https://github.com/sql-js/sql.js) for Web
+- 💽 Local-first based on PowerSync [Expo SQLite for](https://docs.expo.dev/versions/latest/sdk/sqlite/) for native and [Sqlite.js](https://github.com/sql-js/sql.js) for Web
 - 💽 Full integrated with [DrizzleORM](https://drizzle.dev)

-In-progress :
-- [Cloudflare D1](https://developers.cloudflare.com/d1/) for data persistance on Web as well as offline mode

 ### Requirements